Updated July 2, 2021.

 Volcanoes are more difficult to see than you think.

 They are not all mountains with millions of gallons of lava flowing out of the tippy-top.
 It smells, it steams, it smokes, it bursts through existing lava rock, and it’s unpredictable!
 We learned so much both at Volcanoes National Park and our lava boat tour.
-The Big Island is a perfect place to learn more than you knew you needed to know about volcanoes, lava, and and more!
+The Island of Hawai’i is a perfect place to learn more than you knew you needed to know about volcanoes, lava, and and more!

 Epic experience: Our Unforgettable Lava Boat Tour

-Are there more things you want to know about Hawaii or its Big Island?
+Are there more things you want to know about the Island of Hawai’i or any of the Hawaiian islands?
 Let me know if the Comments section!
 And don’t forget to check out my Hawaiian Islands Page for all my Hawaii posts!

 Love this post?
 Pin it for later!